Secure Text Messaging For Healthcare

 - Message Reminders – receive notifications when someone doesn’t read a message in a certain amount of time, reminding you to reach out again.
 This saves clinicians from constantly checking to see if a person has read an important message.

-- Quick Notes – leverage pre-loaded common messages to eliminate unnecessary typing and enable faster communication.
+- Quick Notes – leverage pre-loaded common messages to eliminate unnecessary typing and enable faster secure text message communication.

 - Voice Command – dictate a message that is automatically converted to text.